-Academic Accommodation: Students with documented disabilities should contact the Center for Disability Resources for academic support and/or if they need academic accommodations.
+Academic Accommodation: Students with documented disabilities should contact the Center for Accessibility Resources for academic support and/or if they need academic accommodations.
 The office is located in the lower level of the Mund College Center.
 For more information, contact ext.
 6028 or visit Center for Accessibility Resources

 Academic Peer Tutoring: The Center for Writing and Tutoring Resources offers assistance to students who want to improve their academic performance.
 For every course, from Accounting to Spanish, tutors who are successful students themselves will help you improve study techniques and assist with time management.
 There is no charge for this service.
 For more information, visit the Center for Writing and Tutoring Resources.

 Business Office: Questions related to student accounts and billing can be resolved by calling ext.
 6300 or visiting the Business Office on the first floor of the Humanities Building.
 For more information, visit the Business Office.

 Breen Center for Graduate Success: The Breen Center for Graduate Success staff is available to assist students in development of comprehensive career planning.
 This includes exploring the selection of a major or a change in major, informing students about internships, supporting graduate school application, and assisting with postgraduate employment opportunities.
 The Breen Center for Graduate Success is located in the lower level Mund College Center.
 Staff is available for drop-in hours or scheduled appointments.
 For more information, please call ext.
 6560 or visit the Center for Career Development.

 Community Service: Lebanon Valley College encourages its students to get involved in volunteerism and community service.
 Whether you want to work with children, the elderly, the environment, health care, or any other field, there are many opportunities for you to give back to your community while enhancing your educational pursuits at the College.
 For more information, please call ext.
 6167 or visit Community Service.